 Furthermore, bamboo grows faster, usually under three months, than trees, which takes about 20 years.
 As such, it's more sustainable to grow and harvest, requiring less land and water for similar yields.
 Not only that, but the plant is also more biodegradable and decomposes faster than wood products.
 As such, waste from these bamboo products has a minimal environmental impact.

 Cotton reusable paper towels come from 100% cotton flannel.
 Manufacturers use recyclable, deadstock, or scrap fabrics to produce them.
-As such, these mitigate the water-intensive and fertilizer-heavy environmental impact of cotton growth and production required for virgin cotton materials.
+As such, these eco-friendly cotton towels mitigate the water-intensive and fertilizer-heavy environmental impact of cotton growth and production required for virgin cotton materials.

 Many paper towel brands champion using recycled paper, which indeed uses fewer raw materials.
-However, they are still single-use, and manufacturing typically involves bleaches to turn old paper into shiny white or printed products.
+However, they are still single-use, and manufacturing typically involves bleaches to turn old paper and waste materials into shiny white or printed products.

-Recycled paper towels most likely stack up better for the environment but less so than reusable ones.
+Paper towels made from recycled materials most likely stack up better for the environment but less so than reusable ones.
 We’ve left these out for this list of the best reusable towels better for the environment.

-There are several reasons to choose a reusable version over regular paper towels, including:
+There are several reasons to choose reusable, sustainable paper towels over regular paper towels, including:

 Traditional or regular paper towels come from wood pulp derived from trees.
 Research reveals that, on average, 80,000 acres of forests are torn down daily.
 40% of all wood cut down goes into paper creation, and 51,000 trees in every 80,000 acres end up as paper towels.
 Also, this requires a large amount of water and energy to produce.

 On the other hand, sustainable production of reusable paper towels uses bamboo, cellulose, and cotton.
-Manufacturers grow and extract these raw materials from the environment with lesser environmental degradation, which helps curb deforestation and improves sustainability.
+Manufacturers grow and extract these raw materials to make eco-friendly paper towels from the environment with lesser environmental degradation, which helps curb deforestation and improves sustainability.

 Reusable and eco-friendly towels help reduce the negative environmental impact that traditional paper towels cause.
 This reduces environmental impacts like deforestation and land pollution when used paper towels end up in landfills.
-It also curbs air pollution, including the emission of greenhouse gases like carbon.
+It also curbs air pollution, including lower carbon footprints and lesser greenhouse gas emissions.
 If unbeached, it makes the paper towels compostable.

 Reusable paper towels help minimize the cost of purchasing disposable paper towels.
 Since they are reusable, they call for fewer regular purchases, thereby saving costs.